 Downtown Columbia SC Hotspots | The Vista, Five Points and Midtown

 Five Points has always been an attractive section to me as I was growing up in Columbia.
-I'm not sure if it is because of the trendy college bistros and second hand stores or if it was because this was the first place I ever had a beer publicly.
+I'm not sure if it is because of the trendy college bistros and second-hand stores or if it was because this was the first place I ever had a beer publicly.
 In either case, Five Points seems to be the main ingredient for Columbia.
-There's nothing like the sight of the Andy's Deli sign on Greene Street, or the bathtub that sits on top of Yesterday's marquee that decorates the historical landmark in 5-points.
-It's no wonder that Shandon, Rosewood and Wales Garden are some of the desired residential sections in Columbia.
-With 5 points adjoining these historic neighborhoods it is a quick walk to Starbucks for a cup of coffee or an afternoon of shopping in any of the specialty shops.
-You can find most anything here from bicycles, to dog medication, to fresh cut flowers.
+There's nothing like the sight of the Andy's Deli sign-on Greene Street, or the bathtub that sits on top of Yesterday's marquee that decorates the historical landmark in 5-points.
+It's no wonder that Shandon, Rosewood, and Wales Garden are some of the desired residential sections in Columbia.
+With 5 points adjoining these historic neighborhoods, it is a quick walk to Starbucks for a cup of coffee or an afternoon of shopping in any of the specialty shops.
+You can find almost anything here from bicycles to dog medication, to fresh-cut flowers.

 The Vista has made a huge comeback from the days of the train depot decades ago.
 It seems that every building has been transformed into a commercial establishment.
-With many visitors coming through this area on their way to The Colonial Life Arena, or any of the popular University of South Carolina Gamecocks athletic events, it has become THE hot spot in Columbia and has managed to put 5-points on the back burner for commerical investors.
+With many visitors coming through this area on their way to The Colonial Life Arena, or any of the popular University of South Carolina Gamecocks athletic events, it has become THE hot spot in Columbia and has managed to put 5-points on the back burner for commercial investors.
 Although most of The Vista consists of Industrial and Commercial real estate and occasionally you will find a few condos and townhouses for sale.
-There are plenty of high end rental units to be found and since the demolition of CCI(Central Correction Institution) and there are also riverfront multifamily residences for sale near The Vista, Finlay Park, Riverbanks Zoo and Riverfront Park.
+There are plenty of high-end rental units to be found and since the demolition of CCI(Central Correction Institution) and there are also riverfront multifamily residences for sale near The Vista, Finlay Park, Riverbanks Zoo, Columbia Riverwalk, and Riverfront Park.
 Although there is a Publix Grocery Store on the corner of Gervais(pronounced Jer-vay) and Huger(pronounced Hue-Gee) I consider this area of town to be primarily a business district.
-Hotels, dining, nightlife, art galleries and independent businesses occupy this area and makes for a great tourist destination.
+Hotels, dining, nightlife, art galleries, and independent businesses occupy this area and make for a great tourist destination.